 This story, unfortunately, was not one that was unique to the Church of the Nazarene.
 My former denomination, the Southern Baptist Convention, had pursued a similar course of action in the 1970s, so I knew the broken path that lay before the Nazarene church.

 The political maneuvering within our church at this time dominated much of the writing on this blog.
-In this season, Shannon authored “Yet Another Call to Transparency,” I penned “A Whisper, Stronger than the Storm,” and Justin Volker (who is neither a Nazarene nor a Christian) wrote a piece looking at the mess from the outside entitled “Transcendence and Decay.”
+In this season, Shannon authored a blog post called “Yet Another Call to Transparency,” I penned “A Whisper, Stronger than the Storm,” and Justin Volker (who is neither a Nazarene nor a Christian) wrote a piece looking at the mess from the outside entitled “Transcendence and Decay.”

 My understanding of the story I told in “The War is Coming!” cannot be separated from that context of conflict within the church.